heyitsshreya/TDS_Project_2/goodreads/README.md

    - Use statistical methods (e.g., Z-scores or Modified Z-Scores) to identify outliers in numerical fields (like ratings and reviews).
 This could help in identifying potentially erroneous entries that could skew general observations.

 3. **Time Series Analysis**:
-   - Considering the publication years and average ratings over time would provide a deeper understanding of trends in the literary landscape — particularly as it relates to reader reception and market shifts.
+   - Considering the publication years and average ratings over time would provide a deeper understanding of trends in the literary landscape â€” particularly as it relates to reader reception and market shifts.

 4. **Text Analysis of Reviews**:
    - Apply Natural Language Processing (NLP) techniques on `work_text_reviews_count` to perform sentiment analysis and extract common themes or specific reader sentiments, which could yield significant marketing insights.